unimelb/unimelb-design-system/pages/articles/designers-start.slim.md

         |and start to layout the page on your table or whiteboard.
     li
       h2 Code
-      p <a href="/developers">Jump into code</a> and build a prototype to test your layout, content and interactions. li
+      p Jump into code and build a prototype to test your layout, content and interactions. li
       h2 Test early
       p Test your HTML prototypes as early as possible.
 You don't need to setup expensive formal user testing scenarios but you should start to test with your target audience as soon as possible in informal small testing sessions.